 Step back in history at the Old Hill Street Police Station

-Where to eat
+Where to eat in Clarke Quay

 Where to drink

 Even more so than eating, Clarke Quay is most famous for its bars & clubs.
-It’s one of the premier nightlife hotspots in Singapore, attracting well-to-do patrons from across the entire city-state.
+It’s one of the premier nightlife hotspots in Singapore.
+Clarke Quay attracts well-to-do patrons from across the entire city-state.

-Where to stay: The best hotels in Clarke Quay
+Where to stay in Clarke Quay

 - Holiday Inn Express Singapore Clarke Quay: Located between Clarke Quay and Robertson Quay, this hotel is one of the most budget-friendly choices in the area.
 Guests will absolutely love the views from the rooms as well as from the outdoor pool area.